 In order to create a plan that works, it is vital that you identify the problems that need to be solved and then establish the key requirements that will become the pillars that hold your competitive program together.

-Here’s how Tracy Berry, the Sr. Competitive Intelligence Analyst at Service Max, built out the key requirements for the company’s competitive intelligence program.
+Here’s how Tracy Berry, the Sr. Competitive Strategy Manager at Service Max, built out the key requirements for the company’s competitive intelligence program.

 You can learn how Tracy built Service Max’s entire CI function in 90 days here.

 Tracy identified the common problems that the company was facing by conducting thirty minute interviews with thirty key stakeholders across different departments.
 During these ‘30-in-30’ interviews, she asked the same questions to every interviewee and surfaced similar pain points that various teams were facing.

 However, the final question that Tracy posed in these interviews went beyond just identifying problems.
 She asked interviewees ‘if you had a magic wand, where would you wave it’?

 This question bridged the gap between addressing problems, and solving them.
 It highlighted where employees were currently frustrated, but also the solutions they envisioned a new competitive intelligence program providing in order to be successful in the future.